Management of vesicoureteral reflux

 - University of Washington School of Medicine

-●Prevention of recurrent urinary tract infections (UTI)
+●Prevention of recurrent episodes of pyelonephritis and urinary tract infections (UTI)

 - Weiss R, Duckett J, Spitzer A. Results of a randomized clinical trial of medical versus surgical management of infants and children with grades III and IV primary vesicoureteral reflux (United States).
 The International Reflux Study in Children.
 J Urol 1992; 148:1667.